ract93/Personal-Projects/LibraryCheckoutSystem/readme.txt

-Ricardo Carrillo
-Lab 4
+Library checkout system with c++

-1. Most of the program works except for initCommands() on the highest level within library.h/.cpp which is supposed to handle parsing and execution of data4commands.
+1. Most of the program tested except for initCommands() on the highest level within library.h/.cpp which is supposed to handle parsing and execution of data4commands.
 The error is somewhere in how the data file is parsed. , but only the base case (bad input message) is being called.
-The program doesnt exit correctly either, so no typescript is available.

 2. A Hash table is implementend in PatronHashTable .h/.cpp that is used to store patrons.